danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-13-creating-a-property-wrapper-to-persist-codable-types.md

 }
 ```

 If you run this code, you'll see how tapping the button updates the values, which automatically updates the view.
-Restarting the app will restore `myInt`, which is persisted for the app, but reset `myDouble`, which is only persisted for the current scene.
+Restarting the app restores `myInt`, which is persisted for the app, but will reset `myDouble`, since it's only persisted for the current scene.

-These wrappers are easy to use, supports optionals and automatically update your view, which is great.
+These wrappers are easy to use, support optionals and automatically update your view.
 However, they don't (yet) support `Codable`, which may limit you if you want to persist more complex data.
-You then have to implement persistency alongside the property and sync changes between them.

-Instead of doing this, we can define a new property wrapper that supports `Codable`, persists data in `UserDefaults` and updates SwiftUI whenever its value changes:
+We can define a new property wrapper that supports `Codable`, persists data in `UserDefaults` and updates SwiftUI whenever its value changes:

 ```swift
 @propertyWrapper